 If the Enterprise Edition transit router is deployed in a region that supports only one zone, select one vSwitch in the zone.

 If the Enterprise Edition transit router is deployed in a region that supports multiple zones, select at least two vSwitches.
-The two vSwitches must be in different zones.
-The two vSwitches support zone-disaster recovery to ensure uninterrupted data transmission between the VPC and the transit router.
+The two vSwitches must be in different zones to support zone-disaster recovery, This ensures uninterrupted data transmission between the VPC and the transit router.

-We recommend that you select a vSwitch in each zone to reduce the network latency and improve network performance because data can be transmitted over a shorter distance.
+We recommend that you select a vSwitch in each zone to reduce the network latency and improve network performance because data is transmitted over a shorter distance.

-If no vSwitches exist in the zones, create vSwitches.
+If there are no vSwitches in the zones, you must create vSwitches.
 For more information, see Create a vSwitch.

 Advanced Settings